Later part – Bachelor Programme in Aviation as Pilot in Airline Operation

 26 April 2022 admission notice is posted

 In order to apply, please upload the documents listed below together with your application.
 Application to the programme can only be accessed through this link.
+The link is only accessible during the application period.

 - Upper secondary school credentials